XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 ![](./bathroom-floor-replacement/drain-pipe-cut-3.webp)

 So, I did not take a picture during "fixing" this issue, or after.
-But- the process of fixing this, involve cutting away the nearly inch and a half base-floor to get enough pipe exposed to add a coupler.
+But- the process of fixing this, involved cutting away the nearly inch and a half base-floor to get enough pipe exposed to add a coupler.

-This process, involved using a sawzall to cut the base-floor on the sides, up to the seal-plate.... and a very long drill-bit to slowly drill away behind the pipes, to avoid causing any more unneeded damage.
+This process, involved using a saw-zall to cut the base-floor on the sides, up to the seal-plate.... and a very long drill-bit to slowly drill away behind the pipes, to avoid causing any more unneeded damage.

 Afterwards, I was able to remove this section of subfloor, and properly repair the drain-pipe using a coupler.